 - 18 is for the firefighters.
-They are not limited to fires but also for car accidents, flooding, big injuries.
+They are not limited to fires but also to car accidents, flooding, and big injuries.

 - 112 is a general European number, it is similar to 911 in the United States.
 You will be able to explain your emergency and the correct service(s) will be alerted.